gtmaskall/Smartphone/README.md

 ### Data

 The original data, dated 2012-12-10, can be downloaded [here](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones) after clicking on the "Data Folder" link.
+Data processing will be conducted in RStudio.

 ### License